MrDaggubati/Dockerfiles/README.md

 # inspiration:

 Big Data Europe; like their modularization

 HariSekhon ; like him for his dedication to bring up that many tools

+# credits :
+Big Data Europe ;

+I am not the original developer of this, allthe credits goes to awesome people behind Big data europe team who open sourced these. modifying, tweaking and ehhacing as needed for my own scenarios